Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 4. Xiang (湘语 / 湘語)

 The topography of the southern province is such that Mandarin-speaking states surround it.
-Thus, the Xiang dialect is heavily influenced by the standard Mandarin Chinese.
+Thus, the Xiang dialect is heavily influenced by standard Mandarin Chinese.

 That’s why the Xiang dialect is the closest to Mandarin among the primary groupings of Chinese idioms.
 The language has two sub-dialects, New Xiang and Old Xiang.